weaveworks/service/PLAYBOOK.md

 - Write time-based index of reports to DynamoDB
 - Also pushes report key to NATS for shortcut reports

-**If showing errors or high latency**: look at Dynamodb / S3 / NATS.
+**If showing errors or high latency**:
+- Look at Dynamodb / S3 / NATS.

-Note service won't start if it can't contact NATS.
+- NB service won't start if it can't contact NATS.
 Check the logs.

 ### Query